Tiffanirice23/reading-notes/code-201/class02.md

 #### Why should we avoid using inline styles?

-Because one change might require multuple edits within a single web page, CSS mixes presentational code with HTML and content, making everything more difficult. to read and understand.
+Because one change might require multuple edits within a single web page CSS will mix presentational code with HTML and content, making everything more difficult to read and understand.
 Separating code and content makes maintenance easier for all who work on the website.

 ### *Review the block of code below and answer the following questions*: